-Brett Lashley is a member of Jones Foster's Litigation & Dispute Resolution team.
-He focuses his practice in the areas of complex civil litigation and general commercial litigation with an emphasis on employment, real estate and contractual disputes.
-Brett represents individuals and businesses in matters involving alleged misappropriation of trade secrets, confidentiality agreements, the enforcement of non-compete agreements, specific performance involving real property and deposit disputes, land-lord tenant disputes, and commercial contract litigation.
+Brett Lashley is a member of Jones Foster's Complex Litigation & Dispute Resolution team.
+He focuses his practice in the areas of general commercial litigation with an emphasis on employment, real estate, and local municipal law.
+Brett represents individuals and businesses in matters involving trade secrets, the enforcement of non-compete agreements, specific performance involving real property and deposit disputes, land-lord tenant disputes, and commercial contract litigation.
 Brett provides counsel to the Town of Lake Park, the Town of Jupiter, and the Town of Palm Beach and advises the municipalities with respect to code enforcement hearings, planning and zoning and Town commission meetings.

 While at the University of Florida, Brett gained valuable experience as a teaching assistant for Legal Writing and Appellate Advocacy, as a judicial intern for the Honorable Mark W. Klingensmith, Fourth District Court of Appeal, West Palm Beach, and as a Summer Associate at Jones Foster.